apache/arrow/docs/source/python/extending_types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In the :ref:`format_canonical_extensions` under the section **Official List**
 there is a list of canonical extension types.
-Here you can find an example of how
+Here we list examples of how to
-to implement and how to use the listed canonical extension types.
+use the listed canonical extension types.

 Fixed size tensor
 """""""""""""""""